markjprice/tools-skills-net8/README.md

 > *Get the career you want with good practices and patterns to design, debug, and test your solutions*

-Currently the book is planned to publish in Summer 2024.
+Currently the book is planned to publish on July 30, 2024.
 - Amazon page: https://www.amazon.com/Tools-Skills-NET-practices-solutions/dp/183763520X/
 - Packt page: https://www.packtpub.com/product/tools-and-skills-for-net-8/9781837635207